andreidae/SeXY/README.md

 ##  Optional step
 ### Downsampling the bam files
 #### (Step between D. “Map raw reads to the RefGen” and E. “Calculate depths of bam files”)
 This is an optional step.
-It was use for testing how the number of reads in a bam file can influence sex identification.
+It was used for testing how the number of reads in a bam file can influence sex identification.

-It requires BBmap toolsuite (Bushnell, 2014) and samtools We show an example for one of the species and RefGen analysed in our study
+It requires BBmap toolsuite (Bushnell, 2014) and samtools.
+We show an example for one of the species and RefGen analysed in our study

 `cat commands_bbmap_dog.txt`